miigdm/doc/how-to-get-your-IP/how-to-get-your-IP.md

 ![](t3kit-docs-ipconfig-win.png)
 Now we can see your IP from “IPv4 Address” line of current connection.
 This is, in our case, **192.168.9.130**.
-Address for connection to local server, in this case, will be **http://192.168.9.130:9004/** Livereload also will work on different devices.
-It means you can edit your site and see changes on all your devices without reload page.
+Address for connection to local server, in this case, will be **http://192.168.9.130:9004/**

 ---